 Competition channel.
 Nomads and settlers differ in a variety of dimensions.
 The main difference is in terms of production technology, as they typically operate in areas with different soil characteristics.
-Nomads make an extensive use of low quality open rangeland for cattle herding, while settlers focus on cultivating enclosed tracts of better quality farmland for both crop farming and grazing.16 Hence, in most instances, they do not compete for the same land.
-However, as documented in many case studies (see e.g. Benjaminsen, Maganga and Abdallah, 2009; Olsson and Siba, 2013; Olaniyan and Okeke-Uzodike, 2015; International Crisis Group, 2017), conflicts arise in areas of mixed usage, typically at the fringe between rangelands and farmlands.
+Nomads make an extensive use of low quality open rangeland for cattle herding, while settlers focus on cultivating enclosed tracts of better quality farmland for both crop farming and grazing.18 Hence, in most instances, they do not compete for the same land.
+However, as well documented in the literature, adverse climatic and weather shocks put pressure on grasslands (Gibson and Newman (2019)) and result in a sizeable decline of agricultural yields.
+This exacerbates the potential for resource competition between farmers and herders.
+As reported in many case studies (see e.g. Benjaminsen, Maganga and Abdallah, 2009; Olsson and Siba, 2013; Olaniyan and Okeke-Uzodike, 2015; International Crisis Group, 2017), conflicts arise in areas of mixed usage, typically at the fringe between rangelands and farmlands.
 There, nomads may be tempted to bring their cattle on cultivated lands and competition on scarce resources leads to conflicts.
-In a nutshell, this economic "Competition" channel states that heat shocks lead to property right disputes between nomads and settlers over the remaining fertile land at the fringe between rangeland and farmland.
-This tragedy of the commons results in conflicts being driven both by the motivation to grab a scarce resource and the lower opportunity costs resulting from a lower productivity in droughts.
+In essence, this economic "Competition" channel states that heat shocks lead to property right disputes between nomads and settlers over the remaining fertile land at the fringe between rangeland and farmland.
+This results in conflicts being driven both by the motivation to grab a scarce resource and the lower opportunity costs resulting from a lower productivity in droughts.